 Water-soaked mats placed in trays below the plants or on top of the soil keep moisture levels steady.
 Tray mats work best with terra-cotta pots but may dry out quickly in direct sunlight.
 Rings that rest on the soil are visible and might be unsightly, so add some mulch to disguise them.
 Also try this humidity tray for your indoor plants such as orchids.

 Wool Pellet Soil Additives

 Pellets added to the potting mix absorb and then slowly release water back into the soil to reduce the need to water.
 Some are made from water-storing polymers, or you can try ones made of biodegradable wool.
 Do not use these in combination with systems that wick water into the soil; the water retaining ability of these additives will pull more moisture than your plants probably need.
 Try the wool pellets from Wild Valley Farms.
 They reduce watering needs by 25% and also deliver a gentle feeding from natural nutrients in the wool.
 Get more tips for watering container gardens.

 As a more complex setup, a drip irrigation system supplies a slow flow of water via an emitter attached to tubes.
 Plants must be close enough to the device for the tubes to reach.
 On some models, built-in timers can be adjusted for plants that enjoy a dry spell.
 Try the Rain Bird Landscape & Garden Drip Watering Kit.

 VIA GARDENER'S SUPPLY

 For a plant waterer that you can easily store out of sight when not in use, try a hose that attaches right to your sink faucet like this one from Gardener’s Supply.
-The 24-inch wand makes watering a whole slew of houseplants or seedlings at a time a breeze.
+The 24-inch wand makes watering indoor plants or seedlings a breeze.